ebattistella/Higher-order-Distance-Learning-GHOST-/README.md

   - alpha, beta, tau: coefficients of the constraints and of the regularization, to be tuned
   - speed: coefficient influencing the speed of convergence, weight the updates
   - update_name: name of the projection to be update at each iteration, in the higher-order case, the weights need to be positive
-  - nn_numbers: size of the neighborhood to consider when buildind graphs based on the neighborhood
+  - nn_numbers: size of the neighborhood to consider when building graphs based on the neighborhood
-  - order: order to consider for the higher- order
+  - order: order to consider for the higher-order
   - cpu_nb_slaves: number of cpus for available for parallelization
   - regu: name of the regularization method, implemented methods are "lasso", "ridge" and "elasticnet"
   - init: possible pre-initialization of the weights for the second- order metrics (e.g. by first applying the second- order framework), empty list for no initialization